sanjib-deka/backend-expense-tracker/README.md

-# 🖥️ Dhanbad Backend – Expense Tracking API
+# 🖥️ DhanPath Backend – Expense Tracking API

 This is the **backend server** for the Dhanbad Expense Tracking Website.
 It provides RESTful APIs for user authentication, expense management, and data export functionalities.